 <?php echo ‘<p>Welcome to PHP Tags.</p>’; ?>

 This tag style is the simplest and follows the style of a Standard Generalized Markup Language (SGML) processing instruction.
 You should avoid using short tags in your application, especially if it’s meant to be distributed on other servers.
-This is because short tags are not always supported (though I never seen any web host that don’t support it).
-Short tags are only available only explicitly enabled setting the short_open_tag value to On in the PHP configuration file php.ini.
+This is because short tags are not always supported (though I have never seen any web host that doesn’t support them).
+Short tags are only available if explicitly enabled by setting the short_open_tag value to On in the PHP configuration file php.ini.

 <script language=’php’> echo ‘<p>Welcome to PHP Tags.</p>’; </script>